-Learn to teach five to 11-year-olds on this PGCE Primary (5-11) course that is accredited by the National College for Teaching and Leadership NCTL.
-You’ll address theoretical implications around classroom multiculturalism and diversity during sessions at the University, and gain hands-on, practical experience during two school placements.
+Learn to teach five to 11-year-olds on this PGCE Primary (5-11) course that is accredited by the Teaching Regulation Agency (TRA).
+You’ll address theoretical implications around classroom multiculturalism and diversity during sessions at the University, and gain hands-on practical experience during two school placements.
 With both a diverse teacher and student population, London is an ideal setting if you want to teach in urban environments.

-Trainees on our PGCE Primary courses achieve high results, with 95% receiving an Ofsted good or outstanding grade by the end of the course and 96% gaining employment, often with one of their placement schools.
+Trainees on our PGCE Primary courses achieve high results, with 95% receiving an Ofsted good or outstanding grade by the end of the course.

-This NCTL-accredited PGCE Primary course leads to Qualified Teacher Status and prepares you to teach five to 11-year-olds in a primary school environment.
+This Teaching Regulation Agency (TRA)-accredited PGCE Primary course leads to Qualified Teacher Status and prepares you to teach five to 11-year-olds in a primary school environment.
 You’ll also be able to work in an early years setting.

 The course structure gives you room to develop your classroom practice as well as examine the underlying principles and values around educational issues.